 Christmas for Australians away from home during World War II

 It's not easy being away from family and friends while serving overseas.
-At special times, such as birthdays and Christmas, it can be even more challenging.
+Missing out on special occasions like Christmas makes it more challenging.
 Now, imagine back to a time without email, mobile phones and video calls.
 Letters to and from home were very important during World War II, as were food parcels.
 Explore Christmas through the eyes of Australians who served in wartime.

 Letter from a POW camp on Christmas day

 Bombardier Herbert Huie Armstrong was a prisoner of war between October 1942 to May 1945.
 He spent 2 Christmases in captivity in Germany.

 At the end of the war in Europe, Armstrong was recovered and discharged from the Australian Imperial Force (AIF) on compassionate grounds in September 1945.
 He returned to Australia, married and started a family.
 Settling down in Campbelltown, New South Wales, he worked as a wool classer.

 Like many serving abroad, Armstrong wrote home when he could.
 His letters and postcards between 1944 and 1945 share a glimpse into his time at Stalag 344 and Stalag 357 prisoner-of-war camps.

 On 25 December 1944, Armstrong wrote a letter to his recently widowed mother, sharing his experience of Christmas that day: